-I have been teaching at Westfield Infants for 6 years now.
+I have been teaching at Westfield Infants since 2013.
 I started in Year 1, then moved to Reception and I am currently the Nursery teacher and PE Coordinator.
-I am also a co-opted Staff Governor.
+I am also a Staff Governor.
 I have had this role since September 2014.
-I also sit on the Teaching and Learning Committee and I am the governor responsible for Pupil Premium and Children Looked After.
+I am the governor responsible for Children Looked After.

 I enjoy my role as a governor as I get to keep up to date with any changes or new plans that may be implemented in school.
 The responsibilities of a governor are to understand policies and data and be able to ask questions and challenge decisions made, ensuring that the interests of children, parents and staff are at the forefront of all decisions made.

 Being a governor is a motivating and diverse role.
 I feel that it benefits me as a teacher as I have a further understanding of the way in which a school is run.

 As well as fulfilling my role as TA and HLTA, I am also a co-opted Support Staff Governor – this is a position I have held since May 2014.
 I enjoy the role immensely and I’m still learning lots about how the school operates behind the scenes.
 There are a number of duties associated with being a governor with the main focus being on ‘setting strategic direction’, ‘asking the right questions’ and ‘understanding data’.
 These are all discussed in our regular meetings.